lynnlangit/digit-display-golang/README.md

 # digit-display-golang
-Naive hand-written digit recognition with display applications to show image, prediction, and errors.
+Naive hand-written digit recognition (mnist) with display applications to show image, prediction, and errors.
 This is a Go port of a project in .NET (F# & C#).
-Details of that project are available here: [https://github.com/jeremybytes/digit-display](https://github.com/jeremybytes/digit-display).
+Details of that project are available [here](https://github.com/jeremybytes/digit-display)

-This is primarily practice for Go.

 Functions:
 * Reading files from the file system